BOARD OF DIRECTORS

 Treasurer

-Blaise is a partner at the full service law firm Ropers Majeski Kohn & Bentley.
-He concentrates his practice in employment law and analyzing professional liability insurance policies.
+Blaise is a partner at the law firm Kennedys.
+He concentrates his practice in commercial litigation and analyzing professional liability insurance policies.
 In these contexts, his practice also includes negotiation of settlements in mediation arising from business and employment disputes that span from individual entrepreneurs to mid-size and larger corporations.
-Blaise has also defended directors and officers against lawsuits including breach of contract, breach of fiduciary duty and civil fraud.
+Blaise also defends directors and officers against lawsuits including breach of contract, breach of fiduciary duty and civil fraud.
 He was admitted to practice to the New York State Bar in April 2001, and received his bachelor’s degree from University of Rochester in 1997 and his law degree from Brooklyn Law School in 2000.

 Raymond Chan